leejoramo/UUCGV/UUCGV ByLaws.md

 Team Leaders (or their representatives) shall:

 1. attend calendar planning meetings.
 The TLC will set the date, time and place for these meetings,
-2. report monthly one week prior to their primary reporting group (The Board,  TLC or COM)
+2. report monthly to their primary reporting group (The Board,  TLC or Minister)
 3. submit all scheduled activities to the church office,
-4. communicate with the PR team prior to independently publicizing upcoming events
+4. publicize upcoming events in accordance with the publicity policy
 5. coordinate activities of the teams for which they are responsible,
 6. submit fund raising recommendations and requests for funding adjustments to the Finance team,
 7. submit to the Board an annual report twenty (20) days prior to the Annual Congregational Meeting.

-> Lee: Comment: need better language about how they work with their "primary reporting group"

 ### Section E: Team Duties